paolagonzalez0/web-scraping-project/README.md

 The project writeup can be found [here](documentation/documentation.pdf).

 ### Project Description
 This project focuses on the collection and analysis of web-linked resources (URIs) shared through tweets, specifically around social movements.
-By scraping tweets that discuss key topics related to movements such as climate change, racial justice, and gender equality, this project aims to examine how well the linked content (often news articles, studies, or other online resources) is preserved over time.
+By scraping tweets that discuss key topics related to various social movements such as climate change, racial justice, and gender equality, this project aims to examine how well the linked content (often news articles, studies, or other online resources) is preserved over time.
 The study specifically tracks how these web resources are archived using web mementos (time snapshots), assessing the availability and longevity of these crucial records in the digital archive.

 ### Project Summary and Objectives